Huangchuan County: Origin and early development

-According to the ancient Chinese text Bamboo Annals, Huangchuan was the national capital of the first Kingdom of Huang in the Xia dynasty during the 21st century BCE.
-Later, in the beginning of the Zhou dynasty, a second and separate Kingdom of Huang was founded by King Huang Huilian, and he re-established his national capital in Huangchuan like his early predecessor in the Xia dynasty.
-His name Huang is considered to be the root origin of the royal ancient Chinese surname Huang (or Hwang).
-The Kingdom of Huang was later invaded and annexed by the Kingdom of Chu and became a vassal state under the Zhou dynasty in 648 BCE, during the Spring and Autumn period.
+Huang is briefly mentioned in the Bamboo Annals during the reign of King Xiang.
+Later, during the Zhou dynasty, a state called Huang appears once again in textual and archeological records, with its capital at Huangchuan.
+This state is considered to be the root origin of the ancient Chinese surname Huang (or Hwang).
+Huang was later invaded and annexed by the Kingdom of Chu in 648 BCE, during the Spring and Autumn period.

-Remains of the capital of the Kingdom of Huang were discovered in Longgu, a township six kilometers northwest to the urban area of Huangchuan.
+Remains of the capital of Huang were discovered in Longgu, a township six kilometers northwest to the urban area of Huangchuan.

-Empire period
+Imperial period

 After the Qin dynasty.
 Huangchuan was generally established as a zhou, a commandery or a county.

 According to Brief Sketch of North Parts of Ming Dynasty (明季北略), a book by Ji Liuqi (计六奇) recording the transitional period from the Ming dynasty to the Qing dynasty, Huangchuan (then Guangzhou) was devastated and the residents massacred by the peasant army.
 And now residents in Huangchuan are mainly descendants of migrants from Jiangxi, Fujian and Guangdong settled down during the Kangxi era in the Qing dynasty.